 gunnercooke operates as a group of associated firms and non-profits.
 Each member in the group brings a distinct character and set of aims; from consulting and training to connecting businesses with aligned charities.
 Find out more about the gunnercooke group.

-gunnercooke is an international firm with 12 offices globally including the US, Germany, CEE and Scotland, and with further plans for growth in the coming years.
-These offices have enhanced the existing in-house capability of our dedicated international teams and dual qualified experts that cover China and Hong Kong, Spain, France, Italy, Brazil and Portugal.
+gunnercooke has 12 offices globally including the UK, Scotland, US, Germany and CEE, with further plans for growth in the coming years.
+These offices enhance the existing in-house capability of our dedicated international teams and dual-qualified experts that cover China and Hong Kong, Spain, France, Italy, Brazil and Portugal.
 Our team has experience working across 101 different countries, speaking 30 languages and are dual-qualified in 15 jurisdictions.
 Our expertise means we can offer large teams to carry out complex cross-border matters for major international clients.

 From the principles of agile management and leading through crisis, to remote leadership and finding meaning in both work and life, we have collated our Comeback Mindset reading recommendations.